Boki136/Jobbing/README.md

 As a **Employer** , I want to:

 i.
-Have access to post all new opportunities that my arise in my company.
+Have access to post all new opportunities that may arise in my company.

 ii.
 Have access to edit, view & delete the job once posted.

 iii.
-Have the ability to edit my company details should they change.
+Have the ability to edit my profile information.

 # **Design Phase**